apache/hudi/rfc/rfc-46/rfc-46.md

    2. Split into interface and engine-specific implementations (holding internal engine-specific representation of the payload)
    3. Implementing new standardized record-level APIs (like `getPartitionKey` , `getRecordKey`, etc)
    4. Staying **internal** component, that will **NOT** contain any user-defined semantic (like merging)
-2. Extract Record Combining (Merge) API from `HoodieRecordPayload` into a standalone, stateless component (engine).
+2. Extract Record Merge API from `HoodieRecordPayload` into a standalone, stateless component.
 Such component will be
    1. Abstracted as stateless object providing API to combine records (according to predefined semantics) for engines (Spark, Flink) of interest
    2. Plug-in point for user-defined combination semantics
 3. Gradually deprecate, phase-out and eventually remove `HoodieRecordPayload` abstraction